 14. Contributing Only Your Company’s Default Minimum to Your 401k

 Putting your 401k contributions on autopilot can cause serious issues when it comes time to retire.
 Some employers make all employees contribute a minimum amount to their 401k, unless they opt out of the benefit.
-However, if your mandatory contribution is too small — for example, 2 percent of your pay — you will likely miss out on your savings goals.
+If your mandatory contribution is too small — for example, 2 percent of your pay — you will likely miss out on your savings goals, though.

 In an era of pension and Social Security crises, employees must take greater control of their financial destiny by contributing more to their 401k.